Navid200/xDrip/docs/Delete_Treatment.md

 For a short time, a note will appear at the bottom of the screen, with "ADD Note" on the right side, as shown below.
 ![](./images/TreatmentTap.png)

 Before the note disappears, tap on "ADD Note".
-This will open the keaypad allowing you to add a note as shown below.
+This will open the keypad allowing you to add a note as shown below.
 ![](./images/TreatmentAddNote.png)

 Tap on "DELETE" to delete the treatment.